Some activities in the Park District require a permit.

 Special event permits are required for events such as walkathons, organized trainings, athletic competitions, festivals or other activities which may go beyond the scope of normal park use, or which require partial or exclusive use of a park or area within a park.
 To receive a special event application, please email the Reservations Supervisor at firstname.lastname@example.org or call (510) 544-2540.
 Applications are not available online.
 To request an application, please include your event date, location and a short description of your request.

-Application timeline: Your Permit Application must be submitted a minimum of 31 days prior to the event.
+Application timeline: New events must submit application AT LEAST 60 days prior to the event.
+Repeat events must submit application AT LEAST 45 days prior to the event.
+Late event requests will not be accepted.
 New or unusual events may require up to 90 days plus Board approval.
 You may make a reservation for a special event up to one year in advance.
 You are encouraged to start planning as early as possible to be sure that your date and location are available and that your application has enough time to be processed.
 Your application is complete only when the Reservations Department has received your completed application packet with all necessary signatures and proof of insurance, and all fees applicable have been paid.
 Your event may be cancelled if your application is not complete 15 days prior to the event.

 Booking and Planning a Special Event in the East Bay Regional Parks.